geloczi/ipc-anonymouspipes/README.md

 # IpcAnonymousPipes
 Interprocess communication using anonymus pipes.
 The goal of this project is to provide a simple framework to send and receive byte arrays over anonymus pipes efficiently.
-You may use a **serialization library of your choice** on top of this project to implement messaging **like [IpcAnonymousPipes.Json](https://github.com/geloczigeri/ipc-anonymouspipes-json)** which is built on top of this library to extend it with serialization/deserialization of objects.
+You may use a serialization library of your choice on top of this to implement messaging.

 - Targets .NET Standard 2.0
 - Lightweight and easy to use
 - Client-Server architecture
 - One-to-one duplex communication
 - Works with simple byte arrays
-- You may use it with a serialization library of your choice

 ## Usage